How to Soften Acrylic Yarn – The Ultimate Guide

 Here is how to soften acrylic yarn using conditioner:

-- After finishing your project, fill a bowl/basin/sink with warm water.
+1. After finishing your project, fill a bowl/basin/sink with lukewarm water.

-- Submerge your project into the water and let it sit for a few minutes.
+2. Submerge your project into the warm water and let it sit for a few minutes.

-- Add a couple of squirts or pumps of whatever hair conditioner you have on hand to your project and mix it into the water.
+3. Add a couple of squirts or pumps of whatever hair conditioner you have on hand to your project and mix it into the water.
+A small amount of hair conditioner can go a long way.

-It’s impractical for large project unless you’re willing to massage conditioner into every inch of that project.
+It’s impractical for large project unless you’re willing to massage conditioner into every inch of that project to get good coverage.
+Additionally, the pre-soaking process can be diffcult unless you have a large vessel for it (like a tub).
 Ideal for smaller projects that would be worn next to skin.
+Some conditioners can leave a residue on your project and, depending on the conditioner used, it can be the priciest of the options.

 This is probably the fastest way to soften acrylic yarn but it does have a slight risk to it.
 I’ve done this many times with success so here is how I do it:

-- Lay your project out on a flat surface.
-I like to pin mine in place and block the project at the same time.
+1. Lay your project out on a flat surface.
+I like to pin mine in place on a blocking mat with sewing pins and block the project at the same time.

-- Use a garment steamer on a low to medium setting and steam the entire project until it is damp.
-Be careful not to touch the garment steamer to the fabric or to use a high setting as you run the risk of melting/ruining your fabric.
+2. Use a garment steamer filled with clean water and set on a low to medium setting and steam the entire project until it is damp.
+Be careful not to touch the handheld steamer to the fabric or to use a high setting as you run the risk of melting/ruining your fabric.

-- Let the fabric air dry and you’re done.
+3. Let the fabric air dry on the blocking mats and you’re done.

 What is the Best Way To Soften Scratchy Acrylic Yarn?